-- (a) Seniority is an employee's length of continuous service with the County, dating from his or her last date of hire, as a permanent employee, and upon completion of the probationary period.
+- (a) Seniority is an employee's length of continuous service with the County, dating from their last date of hire, as a permanent employee, and upon completion of the probationary period.
 Employees with the same date of hire shall have seniority standing among themselves based upon the chronological order in which they applied for employment.
 Applications will be time and date stamped when submitted.
-This type of seniority will be used for accruals, overtime, bidded vacation and the pay plan. - (b) Time In Classification Seniority is an employee's length of time, by their most recent date of promotion into the affected classification.
-A change in qualification (EMT to Paramedic) does not change seniority within the classification.
-This type of seniority will be used for layoff, recall and the pay plan.
+This type of seniority will be used for accruals, overtime, and bidded annual leave. - (b) Time In Classification Seniority is an employee's length of time, by their most recent date of promotion into the affected classification.
+A change in qualification (EMT to Paramedic) or pay plan Level Up (Level 1 to Level 2) does not change seniority within the classification.
+This type of seniority will be used for layoff, and recall.

 Section 7.2.
 Probationary Employees.
 A new employee shall be considered a probationary employee for twelve (12) months after which seniority shall date back to the date of hire as a permanent employee.
-During such probationary period, a probationary employee shall not have seniority and may be laid off, discharged, or otherwise terminated by the County and such action shall not be subject to the grievance procedure of this agreement.
+During such probationary period, a probationary employee shall not have seniority and may be laid off, discharged, or otherwise terminated by the County and such action shall not be subject to the grievance procedure of this Agreement.
 Employees who receive a promotion, or who transfer to a different classification, shall be on probation in that classification for a period of six (6) months after which, if they are not retained, they shall be returned to their former classification if it exists and there is a vacancy available.
 If an employee is absent on excused leave for more than 30 consecutive days during this promotional probationary period, the promotional probationary period may be extended for up to an additional three months.
-If the promoted or transferred employee is not retained in his/her new position and the former job has been permanently filled, he/she may exercise the replacement procedure outlined in Article 7, Section 6 of this Agreement.
+If the promoted or transferred employee is not retained in their new position and the former job has been permanently filled, they shall go to their previously held position.